This guest post is from Jessica at Bring The Kids.

-This is a short 2.5-mile bike ride that takes you out to Natural Bridge.
+This is a short 2.5-mile (round trip) bike ride that takes you out to Natural Bridge.
 The trail is moderate in intensity and will give you stunning views of the forest around.

 From Mel: We also like to hike to the Natural Bridge in Yellowstone.

 This bike trail is an old road near Yellowstone Lake between Lake Hotel and the main road south of Lake Junction.
 This is an easy bike trail that gives you some great views of Yellowstone Lake.
 While the trail is relatively short (1 mile), pack a picnic to enjoy on the side of the lake to make a full afternoon of your bike ride.